 NGF Hydrogen and Hydrogen Carriers – Import, Conversion, Transport and Storage

-NWO and the National Growth Fund programme GroenvermogenNL have opened a new call for research into hydrogen infrastructure.
-The call invites researchers and companies to jointly form a consortium to carry out research on the import, conversion, transport and storage of hydrogen and hydrogen carriers.
-The deadline to participate in the consortium formation (via ISAAC) is 10 March 2026.
-On 5 February 2026, Stichting GroenvermogenNL will organise an information meeting.
-In addition, two multi-day workshops will be held during which the consortium will be formed; participation in both workshops is mandatory for the main applicant.
-A total of €13 million in funding is available for one proposal under this call.
-NWO will fund up to 80% of the project costs, with 20% co-funding required from the consortium.
+NWO and the National Growth Fund Programme GroenvermogenNL have opened a new call for research into hydrogen infrastructure.
+The call invites researchers and companies to jointly form a consortium for research into the import, conversion, transport, and storage of hydrogen and hydrogen carriers.
+On 5 February 2026, Stichting GroenvermogenNL is organizing an information meeting.
+In addition, two multi-day workshops will be organized to form the consortium; participation in these is mandatory for the lead applicant.
+The closing date for participation in consortium formation (via ISAAC) is 10 March 2026, and the closing date for the full application is 9 July 2026, at 14:00.
+For this call, €13 million in funding is available for a single application, with NWO financing a maximum of 80% and requiring 20% co-financing by the consortium.

 KIC call: Demand-driven Research by Consortia – XL | 12 November 2026

 Cybersecurity, climate, circular economy, housing shortage, aging population, or health: our society faces enormous challenges that demand knowledge and groundbreaking innovations.
 This requires collaboration between researchers, businesses, and public sector organizations to develop and successfully implement innovative solutions.
-This program stimulates this collaboration and funds new and existing public-private consortia.
+This programme stimulates this collaboration and funds new and existing public-private consortia.
 The grant ceiling for this Call for Proposals is €14 million, with a maximum duration of six years.

 NWA-call: Resilient Digital Ecosystems